 streamline the state assessment portfolio.
 (See our factsheet on student testing.)
 HIDOE reviews its testing portfolio annually to ensure that required statewide assessments are meeting the purposes for which they are administered.
 In addition to federally-required assessments, schools and teachers select or create assessments to inform planning for learning by teachers, schools, and policymakers and to validate and report students' academic progress to students, their family, lawmakers and the community.
 BACK TO TOP

 ESSA requires that all schools and the state be held accountable for testing at least 95 percent of their students.
 States that fail to meet the 95 percent participation requirement risk losing federal funds.

-How will ESSA impact school accountability?
+How does ESSA impact school accountability?

 Here’s an overview of what ESSA requires for school accountability systems and how HIDOE stacks up against those requirements:

 GOALS: ESSA replaces NCLB’s Adequate Yearly Progress with state-defined goals:

 - English language proficiency for English Language Learners.